seanf0617/automate-all-the-things/README.md

 ## Prerequisites for AWS Access

-You must have a valid IAM user and password from AWS with the AdministratorAccess policy.
+- You must have a valid IAM user access id and secret key from AWS with the AdministratorAccess policy.
+- You must create a jenkins user password credential named AWS_ACEESS_KEY for this IAM user.
+Information on how to create credentials in Jenkins is referenced [here](https://www.jenkins.io/doc/book/using/using-credentials/).

 ## Prerequisites for Jenkins server